Henry Ughtred: Landowner in Ireland

-Sir Henry Ughtred was one of the many men who were to profit from the Plantations of Ireland, the confiscation of land from rebellious Irish landowners by the English crown, and the colonisation of this land with settlers from England and Wales.
+Ughtred was one of the many men who were to profit from the Plantations of Ireland, the confiscation of land from rebellious Irish landowners by the English crown, and the colonisation of this land with settlers from England and Wales.
 Ughtred's investments in Irish lands would also prove to be a further source of litigation.

 In 1586 he was granted a licence, with his step-son Sir William Courtenay and others, to "undertake the counties of Connoll and Kerry in one consort".
 The company was headed by Courtenay, but Ughtred had a considerable stake in it.
 Unfortunately for the "undertakers", some of the lands in Munster which they were allotted were claimed by Irishmen who were not in rebellion, and the consequent lawsuits were a constant drain on any profits made by the enterprise.
 In 1591 Ughtred gained a Privy Council decision in his favour over some of the property assigned to him, but two years later it was rescinded, and in 1597 the matter remained unresolved.

 The Munster Plantation of the 1580s was the first mass plantation in Ireland.
 It was instituted as punishment for the Desmond Rebellions, when the Earl of Desmond had rebelled against English interference in Munster.
 The Desmond dynasty was annihilated in the aftermath of the Second Desmond Rebellion (1579–83) and their estates were confiscated.
 This gave the English authorities the opportunity to settle the province with colonists from England and Wales, who, it was hoped, would be a bulwark against further rebellions.
 In 1584, the Surveyor General of Ireland, Sir Valentine Browne and a commission surveyed Munster, to allocate confiscated lands to English Undertakers, wealthy colonists who undertook to import tenants from England to work their new lands.
 The English undertakers were also supposed to build new towns and provide for the defence of planted districts from attack.
 In reality the undertakers did not provide the required number of men necessary to defend themselves and their settlers and this would have disastrous consequences during the Irish rebellion of 1598.

 During the Munster Plantation (from 1586 onwards), the English settlers were scattered across the province, wherever land had been confiscated.
 Initially the English undertakers were given detachments of English soldiers to protect them, but these were abolished in the 1590s.
 As a result, when the Nine Years' War, an Irish rebellion against English rule, came to Munster in 1598, most of the settlers were chased off their lands without any resistance.
 "The wealthier sort, leaving their castles and dwelling houses" either took refuge in the province's walled towns or fled back to England, and "the meaner sort (the rebellion having overtaken them), were slain, man, woman and child."